curogihu/ScalaWithMySQL/README.md

 # AkkaWithMySQL
-Using Akka with various League of Legends data in MySQL
+Displaying various League of Legends data in MySQL, MAMP